mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I had two new ideas for Is It Keto.

 The first was to templatize content.
-For all of Is It Keto's life, each article was 100% original and custom-written by me or writers I hired (TODO: link).
+For all of Is It Keto's life, each article was 100% original and custom-written by me or [writers I hired](/hiring-content-writers/).
 I always knew I could auto-generate some of the content based on nutritional data, but I feared Google would punish me.
 But this year, an SEO friend explained that I'd misunderstood the rules.
 Adding value by generating text or UI around data is fine.
 Google just doesn't like it if you generate a bunch of garbage text meant to look like human-written content.

 My other idea was from my friend Justin Vincent, who recommended that I offer a sister product to Is It Keto.
 I was getting XX unique visitors per month, and he said I was squandering the opportunity by just showing them ads and affiliate links.
-I tested a few landing pages for paid keto communities and apps, but only XX% of visitors signed up for the mailing list.
+I tested a few landing pages for paid keto communities and apps, but only 0.1% of visitors [signed up for the mailing list](/retrospectives/2020/07/#validating-keto-product-ideas).
 It seemed like it would be a long time before I find any way to earn money from these sister products, and I wasn't sure I was that excited about keto.

-Luckily, the decision became easy for me.

 ### TinyPilot

-In May, I started tinkering with a device that would allow me to manage my servers remotely.
+In May, I started thinking about [building a new VM server](/building-a-vm-homelab/).
+One of the biggest problems with my previous server was that it was a pain to fix when it failed to boot or I wanted to install a new operating system.

+I had read that the Raspberry Pi could emulate a keyboard.
+I was pretty sure it could capture video, too.
+So if I could get that working, I could build my own remote management device.
+I started tinkering with it around May.
 Once I got it working, I tried selling kits to other people so that they could build their own.
 I didn't think much would come of it, but I thought maybe I could earn an extra few hundred dollars per month by selling one or two per week.

-I blogged about it, and I knew immediately that this project was different.
+Then, I blogged about TinyPilot.
+It immediately became clear that this business was different from anything else I'd ever built before.

 It reached the front page of Hacker News and became one of the top "Show HN" posts of all time.
-Within hours, I sold all 13 of the kits I'd purchased, and things continued to grow from there.
+Within hours, I sold all 13 of the kits I had in stock, and things continued to grow from there.
 I ended the year with $53k in revenue.

 {{<revenue-graph project="tinypilot">}}

-While I was working on Is It Keto, I was thinking about building a new VM server.
-I was beginning to hit the limits of my old one, and I wanted to correct some mistakes I made in building it.

-The biggest mistake I made in building my first server was not considering remote management.
-If I ever ran into issues booting the server, I had to drag it over to my desk, swap all my keyboard and monitor cables, fix the issue, then put everything back.

-I had read that the Raspberry Pi could emulate a keyboard.
-I was pretty sure it could capture video, too.
-So if I could get that working, I could build my own KVM over IP device.
-I started tinkering with it around May.

-I wrote a blog post about it thinking that it could be a neat side project.
-My hope was that I could make an extra $100 per week selling little kits to reproduce my project.
-But I posted it to Hacker News, and I sold out within hours.

-I realized there was a real business here that was way bigger than any other project I was working on.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com)

 {{<img src="htfp-cover.png" maxWidth="550px" caption="[*Hit the Front Page of Hacker News*](https://hitthefrontpage.com), a video course I released this year about my blogging techniques.">}}

-In XX, I gave a talk to my peer mentorship group called "How to be a Sort of Successful Software Blogger."
-The talk covered the best tips I'd learned about blogging in the past few years.
+In May, I gave a talk to my peer mentorship group called ["How to be a Sort of Successful Software Blogger."](https://decks.mtlynch.io/show-and-tell-2020-05/) The talk covered the best tips I'd learned about blogging in the past few years and explained why I thought my writing has been especially successful at succeeding on sites like Hacker News and reddit.

-I liked writing it, but as I mentioned above, I didn't have anywhere to share it.
+I had fun deconstructing my process and explaining it.
+I wanted to talk more about it, but I didn't have a good place to share it.
+Every time I had ever tried to blog about blogging, the articles flopped because there are way too many people trying to give blogging advice.

+After seeing several other developers sell educational products, I thought it could work that way.
+I had also seen how powerful it could be to align my blog with my business, so I felt like if people liked my writing, maybe they'd buy a course about how I do it.

+Cory Zue teased me about how jaded I've become to be disappointed over $3,000 in sales, when that number exceeded my earnings for all of 2018.

 ### mtlynch.io (this blog)